-13.02 Participation and Stunting
+12.02 Participation and Stunting

-- a.
-Cheerleaders wishing to stunt must attend a cheer stunt camp/clinic or must be enrolled in a cheerleading or gymnastics program that teaches proper safety in stunting, jumping and tumbling prior to the start of the season.
-All cheerleaders who complete the required program must also complete a Consent and Acknowledgement Agreement that is signed by the athlete, her parent/guardian, the stunting clinic/program coach, and her CYO Cheerleading coach.
-Any cheerleader not attending the required program is not permitted to stunt.
-The Official CYO Cheerleading Roster must identify those cheerleaders who are cleared to stunt.
-A copy of the Acknowledgment form can be found in Appendix D. Download the form here: Informed Consent and Acknowledgement Agreement - b.
+- b.
 All cheerleading squads may perform on the gym floor for basketball games during full time outs (60 second), between quarters and during intermission. - c.
 Cheerleaders shall be present at all games to which they are assigned and initiate positive crowd involvement with cheers and chants. - d.
 Squads should stay in their assigned places throughout the game. - e.
 As representatives of their school/parish, good grooming habits and proper behavior are required. - f.
 Cheerleaders should arrive in a sufficient amount of time before the event begins. - g.
 Cheerleaders shall not perform cheers, chants, or dances that are negative, show poor sportsmanship, objectionable or suggestive language or movements, or actions that will illicit inappropriate reactions from spectators.
 No actions should be directed toward the opposing team in an effort to agitate. - h.
 All music chosen for routines must be carefully selected and be appropriate.
 The principal or pastor will be the final arbiter if choice of music is questioned.

-13.03 Rules and Duties
+12.03 Rules and Duties